 1775 – American Revolutionary War: Fort Ticonderoga is captured by a small Colonial militia led by Ethan Allen and Colonel Benedict Arnold.

-1775 – American Revolutionary War: Representatives from the 13 colonies begin the Second Continental Congress in Philadelphia.
-At the same time, Ethan Allen and Benedict Arnold lead a successful attack on Fort Ticonderoga in upstate New York.
+1775 – American Revolutionary War: Representatives from the Thirteen Colonies begin the Second Continental Congress in Philadelphia.

 1796 – First Coalition: Napoleon I of France wins a decisive victory against Austrian forces at Lodi bridge over the Adda River in Italy.
 The Austrians lose some 2,000 men.